David-VTUK/CKA-StudyGuide/LabGuideAnswers/Part-2-Logging-And-Monitoring.md

-*   Gather the events from a given pod from this deployment
+*   Gather the events from a given pod from this deployment:

 ```